FAQs

 Do you offer Computer Classes?

-Through one-on-one tutoring and/or small group workshops, we ensure each person receives the level of assistance they need to gain new computer skills, whatever those may be.
-We offer Computer Basics, Microsoft Word Level 1 and 2, and Microsoft Excel 1 and 2.
+Through one-on-one tutoring and/or small group workshops, we ensure each person receives the level of guidance they need to gain new computer skills, whatever those may be.
+We offer a variety of Computer Basics courses, Microsoft Word Level 1 and 2, and Microsoft Excel 1 and 2.

 Do you offer tutoring?